lorelac2/Corwdfunding_ETL/README.md

 # MongoDB Databases

-> initially we Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBD.
+> initially we inspected the four CSV files, and then sketch an ERD of the tables by using QuickDBD.
 We used the information from the ERD to create a table schema for each CSV file.

 #### Schema Diagram
 *Exported from QuickDBD: https://www.quickdatabasediagrams.com/*